 Following is a "menu" of possible faculty roles, components of those roles and specific activities that can be observed and measured for evaluation purposes.
-The percentages in parentheses were generated after soliciting input from faculty regarding the types of work they perform, consolidating the data and establishing floor and ceiling ranges based on their responses.-Departments and colleges will establish parameters anywhere within these ranges, and faculty will negotiate goals within the department and college bounds.
+The percentages in parentheses reflect the workload parameters adopted by the Faculty Senate in the Faculty Workload resolution, 2003.
+Departments and colleges will establish parameters anywhere within these limits, and faculty will negotiate goals within the department and college bounds.
 Workload and evaluation percentages do not necessarily have to be the same.